KiyoshiZyZ/KIYOSHI/README.md

 # KIYOSHI
-" My dream come true and never give up "
+" One day my dream will come true even though there are many trials "